EternityForest/standards/drafts/open_project_guidelines.md

 Attribution
 -----------

-All code or other data taken from third party sources must be properly attributed and included in some kind of credits page or file, accessible to the user if the program is a GUI application.
+All code or other data taken from third party sources should be properly attributed and included in some kind of credits page or file, accessible to the user if the program is a GUI application.

 This includes cases where it is not legally necessary, such as code that has been explicitly released to the public domain.
+Attributing all contributions not only helps authors get proper credit but may assist with debugging later.

 One-line fragments copied from the internet should have a URL link to their source directly in the code, along with a comment indicating the author.